 Create Another External Stage

-url = 's3://snowflake-workshop-lab/zero-weather-nyc';
+url = 's3://sfquickstarts/zero_to_snowflake/cybersyn_cpg_sec_filings/';

-In the results pane, you should see a list of .gz files from S3:
+In the results pane, you should see a list of .gz files from S3: results output

 Load and Verify the Semi-structured Data

-In this section, we will use a warehouse to load the data from the S3 bucket into the JSON_WEATHER_DATA table we created earlier.
+We will now use a warehouse to load the data from an S3 bucket into the tables we created earlier.
+In the ZERO_TO_SNOWFLAKE_WITH_CYBERSYN worksheet, execute the COPY command below to load the data.

 Note that you can specify a FILE FORMAT object inline in the command.
 In the previous section where we loaded structured data in CSV format, we had to define a file format to support the CSV structure.
 Because the JSON data here is well-formed, we are able to simply specify the JSON type and use all the default settings: